Kray twins: Early life

-Ronald and Reginald Kray were born on 24 October 1933 in Haggerston, East London, to Charles David Kray (1907–1983), a wardrobe dealer, and Violet Annie Lee (1909–1982).
+Ronald and Reginald Kray were born on 24 October 1933 in Haggerston, East London, to Charles David Kray (1907–1983) and Violet Annie Lee (1909–1982).
+The Krays were thorough Eastenders – Charles from Shoreditch and Violet from Bethnal Green – and were apparently of mixed Irish, Austrian Jewish and Romanichal descent, although this has been disputed.
 The brothers were identical twins, with Reggie born 10 minutes before Ronnie.
 Their parents already had a six-year-old son, Charles James (1927–2000).
 A sister, Violet (born 1929), died in infancy.
-When the twins were three years old, they contracted diphtheria.
-The Kray household was dominated by their mother, who remained the most important influence on them during their childhood.
-Their father, Charles Kray Sr., was a rag-and-bone man with a fondness for heavy drinking.
-Kray Sr.'s work led him to live a semi-nomadic lifestyle as he travelled all over southern England looking for junk to sell, and even when he was in London, he was more often seen at the pubs than at home with his family.
-The Kray twins first attended Wood Close School in Brick Lane, and then Daniel Street School, Bethnal Green.
+The twins contracted diphtheria when they were three years old.

+The Kray household was dominated by their mother, who remained the brothers' most important influence during their childhood.
+Their father was a rag-and-bone man with a fondness for heavy drinking; his work led him to live a semi-nomadic lifestyle as he travelled all over southern England looking for junk to sell, and even when he was in London he frequented pubs more often than his home.
+The Kray twins first attended Wood Close School in Brick Lane and then Daniel Street School, Bethnal Green.
 In 1938 the family moved from Stean Street in Haggerston to 178 Vallance Road in Bethnal Green.

-Violet Kray was regarded as a minor celebrity in Bethnal Green for giving birth to and raising a healthy pair of twins at a time when the infant and childhood mortality rate was high amongst the British working class.
-In the interwar period, it was normal that one of the twins born into working class families would die before adulthood, and it was most unusual that both the Kray twins survived, making Violet Kray the object of much admiration in Bethnal Green, which caused her to have an inflated ego.
-There was a feeling within Bethnal Green that there was an almost unnatural emotional closeness between the two twins and their mother, who shunned the company of others.
+Mrs. Kray was regarded as a minor celebrity in Bethnal Green for giving birth to and raising a healthy pair of twins at a time when the child mortality rate was high among the British working class.
+In the interwar period, it was normal that one of the twins born into working-class families would die before adulthood, and it was most unusual that both the Kray twins survived, making their mother the object of much admiration in Bethnal Green, perhaps contributing to her perceived inflated ego.
+There was a feeling within Bethnal Green that there was an almost unnatural emotional closeness between the twins and their mother, who shunned the company of others.

 Ronnie later stated about his childhood: "We had our mother, and we had each other, so we never needed no one else".
 One of the Krays' cousins who attended school with them, Billy Wilshire, recalled: "It's hard to say exactly what it was, but they weren't like other children".
-The biographer of the Krays, John Pearson, argued that Violet Kray planted the seeds of the malignant narcissism that the twins would display as adults by encouraging her sons to think of themselves as being extraordinary while spoiling their every whim.
+The Krays' biographer, John Pearson, argued that their mother planted the seeds of the malignant narcissism that the twins would display as adults by encouraging her sons to think of themselves as being extraordinary while spoiling their every whim.